 - 2011: Marcia Bansley retired after 26 years of leadership; Connie Veates and Greg Levine are named Co-Executive Directors of Trees Atlanta

 - 2012: Planting of the Atlanta BeltLine Arboretum begins on the Eastside Trail

 - 2013: Trees Atlanta is awarded 2013 Member Organization of the Year by EarthShare of Georgia; launches new summer camp program

 - 2014: Trees Atlanta plants its 100,000th tree (a white oak) at Piedmont Park; Hosts the 1st Annual Root Ball to celebrate

 - 2015: The TreeHouse, education branch of Trees Atlanta, opens in Old Fourth Ward

 - 2016: Atlanta BeltLine Arboretum plant begins on the Westside Trail; the Arboretum is awarded a Level II Accreditation by The ArbNet Arboretum Accreditation Program

 - 2017: Trees Atlanta won the Community Foundation for Greater Atlanta’s 33rd annual Managing for Excellence Award

-- 2018: Unveiled a new logo and tagline- our first logo change in 30+ year history; Launched the Browns Mill Food Forest, the largest food forest in the country
+- 2018: Unveiled a new logo and tagline- our first logo change in 30+ year history; partnered with the City of Atlanta to launch the Urban Food Forest at Browns Mill, the largest food forest in the country